Epcot for Thrill Seekers

 All of the pavilions are staffed by citizens of the represented country.
 The pavilions are quite well-done, and provide fantastic shopping opportunities.
 Be sure to take a walk through each one.
 An illumination, Epcot’s nighttime fireworks and laser spectacular, takes place nightly around the World Showcase Lagoon.
 This fusion of lights, pyrotechnics, and music is fantastic, and definitely not to be missed.
 Arrive early for the best viewing locations (many people arrive an hour or more prior to showtime).

-Although Walt Disney World vacation has a well-earned reputation as a family vacation destination, it should not be overlooked by active adults without children.
+Although Disney vacation has a well-earned reputation as a family vacation destination, it should not be overlooked by active adults without children.
 Epcot is home to two of Disney’s best thrill rides — Test Track and the legendary Mission: Space.
 Though mild by traditional standards such as airtime and G forces, many of the other attractions utilize a combination of sights, sounds, movements, and even smells to create fully immersive and exciting experiences.
 Walt Disney was a master storyteller, and Epcot is the culmination of his final dream.
 A trip to Epcot will provide excitement for even the most dedicated adventure seeker.